spud/manifesto_docs/user_guide/overview.rst

 Overview of Manifesto
 *********************

-Manifesto is a Content Management System designed to provide a flexible but structured toolkit for building highly customized websites.
+Manifesto is a loosely-coupled Conent Managment System and framework designed to provide a flexible but structured toolkit for building highly customized websites.
 It has a mature, modular designthat gives even novice users the ability to manage their website content with a minimal of technical understanding.
 From WYSIWYG editing to complex media handling, and standards-compliant output, Manifesto is a fully-modern framework.
 It also offers a consistent architecture that makes creating and extending new functionality easy for developers.

 Manifesto Features
 ==================